evereven-tech/horizons-omnichat/docs/enterprise/support.md

 We believe that proactive support is better than reactive problem-solving.
 That's why our enterprise support goes beyond just answering tickets - we work to prevent issues before they impact your operations.

-> 💡 **Success Story**: "The proactive monitoring from the support team helped us identify and resolve a potential scaling issue before it affected our users." - Technical Director, Global Financial Services

 ## Comprehensive Support Options